vafopoulos/dataURL/README.md

 The user must define:

--Title [optional] The title the new sheet will have.
+-<B>Title</B> [optional] The title the new sheet will have.
 This will be also printed on header of the new sheet.
 If not supplied a default value (opj followed by the current date) will be used
 -Github [optional] A link to a github page
 -Author	me [optional] The name of the author